 9. Forget about impressing others.

 Living with financial peace is much sweeter than carrying a designer purse or driving a high-status automobile.
-Whenever I find myself musing about what others will think of this or that, I try to consciously stop what I’m doing and reframe my thoughts.
+Whenever I find myself musing about what others will think of this or that, I try to consciously stop what I’m doing, let go of comparing myself to others, and reframe my thoughts.

 The truth is that my friends don’t care at all what I drive or wear, and yours probably don’t, either.